Sondre071/PowerShell-Utility-Modules/README.md

 # Sondre's PowerShell Modules

-- A collection of Modules I began working on during the christmas of 2024, when I swapped from Bash to PowerShell and took a strong liking to the syntax and simplicity that is PowerShell ✨
+- A collection of Modules I began working on during christmas of 2024 when I migrated from Bash to PowerShell and took a strong liking to the syntax and simplicity that is PowerShell ✨

 ## Installation

 - Clone the repo and add the `Modules` folder to your PSModulePath environment variable.
-- Add data of your choice into the 'config.json' file and remove the underscore from its name.
+- FIll out each respective field of the module you want to use, within the _config.json file, and remove the underscore from "_config" to enable it.

 ## Modules

-### LLM
+### OR

-- Capable of sending prompts to OpenRouter, provided you supply your own api key.
-- Initiated by simply typing 'OR'.
+- An OpenRouter-compatible client to initiate sessions with a model-id of your choosing.
+- Requires apikey and a current model to run.

-### Actions
+### Edit

-- Capable of doing simple operations on paths you supply in your config.json file.
-- Example usecases:
-  - Open website link in the browser of your choice
-  - Open directory in VSCode
+- Open directory in VSCode.

+### Folder

-  - Open directory in explorer
+- Open directory in Windows Explorer.

+### Run

+- Run file.

+### Terminal

-  - Open directory in terminal
+- Open directory in the terminal.

-  - Run file
+### Web

-- Requires paths added to config.json file in the root directory.
+- Open URL in the browser.

+## Helper-modules

+### Read-Menu

+- Opens an interactive menu to select an option based on the provided array.

+### Use-Config

+- Opens a config class to interact with the config.json file.